top of page

 To Conclude

-At EN-PLAN have extensive experience in dealing with historic properties and a comprehensive understanding of the special planning constraints affecting their development and use in a modern context.
-We provide specialist advice and act on behalf of clients nationally at every stage of projects, helping them to realise the true value of listed and conservation area buildings.
+At EN-PLAN we have extensive experience in dealing with historic properties and a comprehensive understanding of the special planning constraints affecting their development and use in a modern context.
+As a Planning Consultancy we provide specialist advice and act on behalf of clients nationally at every stage of projects, helping them to realise the true value of listed and conservation area buildings.

 We ensure that the proposals, with our input, are economically viable and will respect and enhance the property's historic character.
 We also assist with projects which have a potential impact on the historic environment, providing innovative solutions to rescuing buildings and sites that are normally seen as liabilities for their owners.
 If you require assistance with a planning application or planning refusal, contact us for impartial advice and a fixed fee proposal please contact us.